Chapter 1, Part 2

-That memory is playing Super Mario Brothers 1 on Regular Nintendo with my Dad in his bedroom.
-I was probably 3 or 4, Sun light to our backs, me standing up because I never sat down and was too full of energy.
-Me getting to the level 2 which was the underground level and hearing that creepy music kick in.
+That memory is playing Super Mario Brothers 1 on Regular Nintendo with my dad in his bedroom.
+I was probably 3 or 4, Sunlight to our backs, me standing up because I never sat down and was too full of energy.
+Me getting to Level 2 (which was the underground level) and hearing that creepy music kick in.

-I jump once with my Mario character and then the memory replays it self over and over.
+I jump once with my Mario character, and then the memory replays itself over and over.
 It doesn’t go any further.
-Either I really sucked at Mario Brothers and couldn’t get passed that level or my memory just stops it.
+Either I really sucked at Mario Brothers and couldn’t get past that level, or my memory just stops it.

 Who knows, maybe that is the normal feeling a son has around his father.
 What a great feeling to have.

-I have so little memories of my father that when I graduated High School the present from my mom was a blown up picture of my Dad’s drivers license picture.
+I have so few memories of my father that when I graduated high school, the present from my mom was a blown-up picture of my dad’s driver’s license picture.